brilboy/Cough-Sound-Classification/README.md

     ```

 4. Follow the instructions within the notebook to train the model, visualize the data, and evaluate the results.

+## Data Source

+The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/ndewira/cough-sound).
+Special thanks to the contributors for providing this valuable resource.

 ## Dependencies